-The paleo diet has been described as an approach to nutrition that focuses on how our ancestors would
+The paleo diet has been described as an approach to nutrition that focuses on how our ancestors

-before making changes to your diet.
+doctor before making changes to your diet.

 People who follow the Paleo diet eat a wide range of foods.
 This typically includes: